elastic/elastic-package/docs/howto/update_major_package_spec.md

 Version of the Package Spec used by a package is defined by the `format_version` setting in the `manifest.yml` file.

-## Upgrading from Package Spec v1 to v2
+## Troubleshooting upgrades from Package Spec v1 to v2

 ### field (root): Additional property license is not allowed